Yes, to grow muscle you have to train hard. But does that also mean that you have to train every set to the limit – that is, to failure?

 1. Training to muscle failure means that you train a set until you think you can no longer do a decent repetition (volitional failure) or until you cannot complete a repetition and thus literally fail (momentary failure).

-3. There is still a lot of uncertainty and discussion about the effect and usefulness of training until muscle failure.
-Most reputable coaches are of the opinion that you should apply failure training in a dosed manner to prevent overtraining.
-Achieving muscle failure causes a perhaps disproportionately amount of fatigue in the muscle.
-This can be at the expense of the effort in your next sets, so that on balance you produce fewer stimulating repetitions.
+3. Most reputable coaches believe that failure training should be dosed to avoid overtraining.
+Achieving muscle failure causes a great, perhaps disproportionately great fatigue of the muscle.
+This can be at the expense of your recovery, which means that you can do less productive sets.

-4. As a beginner, you can safely stay away from muscle failure (4-5 RIR): consistent training and correct execution of exercises are your most important training pillars.
-As a rule, if you are more advanced, you train close to muscle failure, but not completely: you use 1-3 RIR.
-As an advanced athlete you also train some sets until muscle failure, albeit only with isolation exercises and only in the last sets.
+4. As a beginner, you can safely stay away from muscle failure (1-3 RIR): consistent training and correct execution of exercises are your most important training pillars.
+As an intermediate you usually train close to muscle failure, but not completely: you use 1-2 RIR.
+As an advanced lifter you also train some sets until muscle failure, albeit only with isolation exercises and only in the last set of an exercise.

-6. Both beginners and experts often have trouble estimating the correct number of RIR.
+5. Beginners but also advanced lifters often have trouble estimating the right number of RIR.
 To that end, it helps to train to muscle failure every now and then, so that you experience firsthand what it is.

 WHAT (REAL) MUSCLE FAILURE IS